isomerpages/moe-yishunsec/_the-yss-experience/DSA to Yishun Secondary.md

 Applicants are required to come for an in- person interview and a skills assessment.

 <b>Basketball Skills Assessment</b><br>
-* Applicants may undergo a basketball skill assessment which includes evaluation on Ball handling
+* Applicants may undergo a basketball skill assessment which includes evaluation on Ball handling skills, Game awareness and Teamwork.

 ### 6. Volleyball (Girls)